Category: Product Update

 This would be seen as a challenge for a customer from a non-English region.
 A communication gap between your business and the client is forced based on language.

 The first strategic move would be for you to localize your business website and knowledge base in different languages.
-Localization is simply the process of transforming and translating the content, look, and feel of a product, website, application, media, or service specifically tending to different segments of audience.
+Localization is simply the process of transforming and translating the content, look, and feel of a product, website, application, media, or service specifically tending to different segments of the audience.
 This audience segregation in most cases would be done on the basis of language, region, or more.

 Most customers consider the after-sales support as a crucial aspect before choosing a product or service.
 This adds an additional emphasis on you self-help knowledge base.